-A real Viennese pioneer is honored in a museum: Architect Margarete Schütte-Lihotzky.
+A real Viennese pioneer is honored with an apartment museum: Architect Margarete Schütte-Lihotzky.
 She is remembered forever as a pioneer of social housing, an advocate of the women's and peace movement, and a resistance fighter against National Socialism.
 She never wanted to be reduced to having invented the fitted kitchen, known as the Frankfurt kitchen.
 Her last home on Franzensgasse, which Schütte-Lihotzky lived in for three decades up until her death in 2000, is being refurbished and reconstructed.
-From summer 2022, the heritage listed apartment should be open to visitors on one day a week and presented in cooperation with the Austrian Architecture Museum (Az W).
+The heritage-listed apartment has been open to visitors twice a week (Tuesdays and Fridays) since October 2022.

 In the Stubenviertel in the city center, a new public (cultural) space is being created that will give Vienna another cosmopolitan hotspot.
 The Alte Post, a huge complex of buildings that served as the headquarters of the Austrian post office from 1850 to 2011, is being extensively renovated for future mixed use – with apartments, stores, restaurants, offices, coworking spaces, and cultural offerings.
 Artist and perception researcher sha is responsible for the artistic design.
 A multidimensional media artwork including an immersive 360-degree experience for all the senses is being created in the new contemporary museum.
 It should be accessible from summer/autumn 2022 – free of charge and around the clock.